Skip to content

 How to Create and Run a Workflow

-In this example, we are going to build a Workflow from scratch that detects dogs, classifies their breeds and visualizes results.
+In this example, we are going to build a Workflow from scratch that detects dogs, classifies their breeds, and visualizes the results.

 Step 1: Create a Workflow

-Open https://app.roboflow.com/ in your browser, and navigate to the Workflows tab to click the Create Workflows button.
+Open https://app.roboflow.com/ in your browser and navigate to the Workflows tab, then click the Create Workflow button.
 Select Custom Workflow to start the creation process.

 Workflow start